What is a business owner’s policy?

-Example: If you run a seamstress business out of your home and a customer’s clothes are damaged in a fire there, a business owner’s policy covers that.
+Example: If you run a seamstress business out of your home and a customer’s clothes are damaged in a fire, a business owner’s policy covers the losses.

-BOP EligibilityBOPs are perfect for small businesses within low-risk industries.
+BOP EligibilityBOPs are perfect for small businesses.
+According to the Chamber of Commerce, 99.9% of U.S.-based businesses are considered to be small businesses.
 Examples include many types of small offices, retail stores, restaurants, bookkeepers, consultants, and law firms.